axfelix/moveit/README.md

-# SFU Archives Deposit -- "Create Bag" Tool
+# SFU Archives Deposit -- "MoveIt" Tool

 This is a simple utility, forked from http://github.com/mjordan/createbag, which facilitates deposit of files and folders to SFU Archives by creating a Library of Congress-standard "bagit" container on the local machine.